xiix0/scam/README.md

-One of the most striking differences between a cat and a lie is that a cat has only nine lives.
+In the Spring, I have counted 136 different kinds of weather inside of 24 hours.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain, on New England weather